deepankarvarma/Text-Summarization-with-ML-using-NLP/README.md

 # Text Summarizer

-## Python code for building a Text Summarizer using Machine Learning - Natural Language Processing.The data is already cleaned hence no pre-processing is required.
+## Python code for building a Text Summarizer using Machine Learning - Natural Language Processing.The data is already cleaned hence no major pre-processing is required.Used seq2seq LSTM Model.

 ### Dataset Link :- https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail